 Expect regular feedback and ongoing management of your financial team during implementation.
-Your Interim CFO can also guide the revision or creation of the CFO job description (and other related positions) and can participate in candidate screening and interviewing if asked.
+Interim CFOs can also guide the revision or creation of the CFO job description (and other related positions) and can participate in candidate screening and interviewing if asked.

 Phase 5: CFO On-Boarding and Hand-Off

-Your Interim CFO will ensure a seamless transition that positions your new CFO for success.
+CFO consulting firms will ensure a seamless transition that positions your new CFO for success.

 Company leadership has a critical role to play and sets the tone during a transition from one CFO to another.
 Your Interim CFO will depend on you for: